(k,l)-Unambiguity and Quasi-Deterministic Structures: Reduction of a quasi-deterministic structure

 In order to compute the trim part of a QDS, we need to decide whether a state, an edge or a final state appears on a successful path.
-These paths can be computed through the path-DFA associated with any QDS, defined as follows.
+The successful paths can be computed through the path-DFA associated with any QDS, defined as follows.

-\begin{definition} Let $S=(\Sigma,(Q_j)_{j\in\{1,\ldots,m\}},i,F,\delta,\gamma)$ be a QDS.
-The path-DFA of $S$ is the DFA $(\Sigma',Q',$ $I',F',\delta')$ defined as follows: \begin{itemize} \item $\Sigma'=\Sigma \cup \{1,\ldots m\}$ \item $Q'=\{(p,u,v)\in Q\times \Sigma^{l_1}\times \Sigma^{l_2}\mid l_1,l_2\leq m-1\wedge (u\leq v \vee v\leq u)\}$ \item $I'=(i,\varepsilon,\varepsilon)$ \item $F'=\{(p,u,v)\in Q'\mid p\in F \wedge v<u \}$ \item $\delta'((p,u,v),a)= \left\{
+\begin{definition} Let $S=(\Sigma,m, \Gamma, {\cal Q},0,F,\delta,\gamma)$ be a QDS.
+The path-DFA of $S$ is the DFA $(\Sigma',Q',$ $\{i'\},F',\delta')$ defined as follows: \begin{itemize} \item $\Sigma'=\Sigma \cup \Gamma$ \item $Q'=\{(p,u,v)\in Q\times \Sigma^{l_1}\times \Sigma^{l_2}\mid l_1,l_2\leq m-1\wedge (u\leq v \vee v\leq u)\}$ \item $i'=(0,\varepsilon,\varepsilon)$ \item $F'=\{(p,u,v)\in Q'\mid p\in F \wedge v<u \}$ \item $\delta'((p,u,v),a)= \left\{

 \right.$ \end{itemize} \end{definition}